HIGHLIGHTS: Chimpanzee trekking, game drives, boat ride, nature walk and Gorilla Trekking

 Day 4: Game drive and boat ride

-Day 9 Nature walk, transfer to Entebbe and depart
+Day 8: Nature walk, drive to Entebbe Airport and depart

 Day 1:ARRIVAL ENTEBBE

 Upon arrival at Entebbe International Airport in Uganda and after all the formalities, you shall be welcomed by our safari guide, who will then drive you to your hotel for an overnight.

 After breakfast, you will meet with your guide and then drive to Kibale National Park.
 Kibale National Park is suited in the western part of Uganda and covers an area of about 795km and its acknowledged to have one of Uganda’s most gorgeous tropical forest, and the park’s highest point is at 1590m above sea level.
 It is one of Uganda’s most rewarding destinations to explore.
 The park is home to a total of 70 mammal species, most famously 13 species of primate including the chimpanzee.
 It also contains over 375 species of birds.
 Along the way you will pass many tea plantations, you will arrive later in the afternoon, stopover in Fort Portal town, and then proceed to your accommodation for an overnight.
 Depending on the time you arrive, you may visit the nearby crater lakes, or visit the Kings Palace in Fort Portal; otherwise you will relax at the lodge.